kevinpschaaf/enyo-wiki/Bootplate.md

 # Bootplate

-The **bootplate** template provides a complete starter project that supports source control and cross-platform deployment out of the box.
+The **Bootplate** template provides a complete starter project that supports source control and cross-platform deployment out of the box.
 It can be used to facilitate both the creation of a new project and the preparation for its eventual deployment.

 ## Quick Start with Bootplate

-There are two ways to use the bootplate template to start a new project.
+There are two ways to use the Bootplate template to start a new project.
 Whether or not you want your project to live on GitHub will determine which one is right for you.

 ### The GitHub Way